Les Alyscamps

 Les Alyscamps (or 'L'Allée des Alyscamps') is a pair of paintings ("pendants") by Dutch painter Vincent van Gogh.
 Painted in 1888 in Arles, France, it depicts autumnal scenes in the Alyscamps, an ancient Roman necropolis in Arles which is lined with poplars and stone sarcophagi.

 Van Gogh also made another pair of paintings, Falling Autumn Leaves and Paul Gauguin made his own version of Les Alycamps.

 Auction

-One of the paintings was last auctioned in November 2003, selling for $11,767,500 at an auction in New York despite predictions that it might fetch between $12 and $18 million.
-Another of the paintings sold on May 5, 2015, for the sum of $66.3 million.
+One of the paintings was auctioned in November 2003, selling for $11,767,500 at an auction in New York despite predictions that it might fetch between $12 and $18 million.
+The painting was sold again on May 5, 2015, for the sum of $66.3 million.

 Les Alyscamps

 Following months of correspondence, Paul Gauguin joined Van Gogh in Arles in October 1888.
 Both were intent on depicting a "non-naturalist landscape".
 The paintings are of the first works that Van Gogh and Gauguin painted following Gauguin's arrival.

 Van Gogh and Gauguin visited an ancient Roman necropolis, "Les Alyscamps", which had been built by the Romans outside city walls.
 Over time the grounds were overtaken by factories and the railroad, leaving the Allee des Tombeaux, (the avenue of tombs), a lane of shady poplar trees that led to a Romanesque chapel.
 This lane was known throughout France as a lovers' lane (the women of Arles celebrated for their beauty).
 The couples depicted in the painting are taking a romantic stroll in the evening and it was this aspect of the scene that especially attracted the artists' attention.

 The two artists painted some identical subjects to compare their work with each other and chose the site of the Alyscamps to paint and compare.
 They produced several works, including this painting, Van Gogh's Falling Autumn Leaves (Les Alyscamps) and Gauguin's Alyscamps.